YoSmudge/twdlt/README.md

 #TWDLT
 ##Keep your Twitter feed tidy

 TWDLT is a simple Python script to automatically delete any tweets older than a certain date.
-You can set sepreate "expire" times for normal tweets and @replies.
+You can set separate "expire" times for normal tweets and @replies.
 The script can be run continuously with something like Supervisord or one time with something like CRONd or Jenkins.

 TWDLT uses a JSON configuration file, you need to be able to locate and provide a consumer key, consumer secret and the linked access token and access token secret from Twitter.